-And if your book group would like to chat with me–either in person if you’re within driving range or using SKYPE if you’re not–don’t hesitate to drop me an email at email@example.com.
+And if your book group would like to chat with me–either in person if you’re within driving range or via ZOOM, FACETIME, or something along those lines if you’re not–don’t hesitate to drop me an email at firstname.lastname@example.org.

-And if you’d simply like to buy the book—-thank you and just click here.
+And if you’d like to buy the book—-thank you and just click here.

 - How does The Alter Family Tree affect your entry into the novel?